MobilePayDev/MobilePayDev.github.io/docs/app-payments/transition-to-one-platform.md

 This modified reference will be shown on the receipt and in the [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api/).
 If you retrieve the payment data through the app payments facade API you will get the reference you have defined on payment initiation which does not include a counter or any trimming.
+Be aware that this might cause issues for reconciliations purposes as there may be a mismatch in the reference you send and the one returned by the Report API.
+We strongly recommend you don't ever reuse the same reference.

 ##### Description
 The payment description can no longer exceed 100 characters.
 If a payment description exceeds this length the remaining description text will be cut off.